Bureau of Land Management: Programs

 Lightning-sparked wildfires are frequent occurrences on BLM land in Nevada.

-National Landscape Conservation System
+National Conservation Lands

-Established in 2000, the National Landscape Conservation System is overseen by the BLM.
-The National Landscape Conservation System lands constitute just about 12% of the lands managed by the BLM.
+Established in 2000, the National Conservation Lands is overseen by the BLM.
+The National Conservation Lands constitute just about 12% of the lands managed by the BLM.
 Congress passed Title II of the Omnibus Public Land Management Act of 2009 (Public Law 111-11) to make the system a permanent part of the public lands protection system in the United States.
 By designating these areas for conservation, the law directed the BLM to ensure these places are protected for future generations, similar to national parks and wildlife refuges.